SMS Marie: Second deployment abroad

 After repairs were completed, Marie remained laid up until late 1892, when she was recommissioned to relieve her sister ship in the overseas cruiser squadron.
 At the time, the navy had implemented a plan whereby Germany's colonies would be protected by gunboats, while larger warships would generally be kept in reserve, with a handful assigned to a flying squadron that could respond to crises quickly.
 Before Marie joined the squadron, however, she was detached to the coast of South America in response to the Chilean Civil War of 1891.
-She left Wilhelmshaven on 17 December and arrived off Valparaiso on 26 March 1893, having stopped in Buenos Aires, Argentina and Montevideo on the way; the war had recently ended, but the German high command determined that the presence of a warship was still necessary to protect German interests.
+She left Wilhelmshaven on 17 December and arrived off Valparaíso on 26 March 1893, having stopped in Buenos Aires, Argentina and Montevideo on the way; the war had recently ended, but the German high command determined that the presence of a warship was still necessary to protect German interests.
 By this time, the cruiser squadron had been dissolved, and Marie was now formally sailing independently.

 Marie visited ports along the western coast of South America, as she had in 1884, and she remained in the area until January 1894.
 The outbreak of the Revolta da Armada (Revolt of the Fleet) in Brazil prompted the navy to send Marie there to protect German interests, and she joined her sisters and there.
 Marie stopped in Puerto Montt, Chile, from 25 January to 8 February, before proceeding around Cape Horn and north to Brazil.
 She met Arcona on 24 February, and the three corvettes remained off Brazil until April, when the ships were sent to East Asia in response to growing tensions between China and Japan over Korea.
 On 8 May, Marie left Rio de Janeiro, but she had to stop again in Port Montt in June due to engine troubles, which delayed her rejoining the other two corvettes in Callao on 12 July.
 The three ships remained there until 15 August, by which time the First Sino-Japanese War had broken out.
 The ships then crossed the Pacific and reached Yokohama, Japan, in late September.
 Marie proceeded independently to Taku and then visited other ports in the Yellow Sea.